marco-silvestri/raspiwire/README.md

   - Mounting/unmounting of harddisks (paths needs to be specified in the .env)
   - Permanent states saved on a db
+  - Added metrics (uptime and cpu temp)
+  - Added a cap on the max allowed users, for security purpose

 ### To be added/fixed
    - Usage of Queables to grant an asynchronous behavior